srose99/frameworks_and_languages_module/docs/assignment_digital_artifact.md

                 else:
                     return True
             ```
+    * Some sharing of solutions is acceptable and normal, but are almost always supported by referencing the developer conversion in code e.g.
+        * > // discussed unique id allocation with @calaldees.
+The old implementation manifested id conflict.
+Opted for tracking `last_generated_id` as a variable to prevent id reuse.
+        * > // handling of ISO datetime inspired by @username http://PERMALINK
     * Do NOT put all of your references at the bottom of a code file or in a separate document.
+These should be _inline_ see above

 Mark Breakdown